American Lion (horse): Retirement

 American Lion retired to stud in 2012 at Darby Dan Farm in Lexington, Kentucky, where he stood for five years until being relocated to River Oaks Farm in Sulphur, Oklahoma in 2017.

 American Lion found little success as a stallion, with his best runner being Extinct Charm, a graded-stakes placed stakes winner.

 American Lion was slated to be sold in the 2018 Keeneland November Sale as a stallion prospect, but was withdrawn after falling ill.
-“He came in with a little bit of a temperature, which is not unusual for horses shipping a distance, but very soon he was going downhill very rapidly,” recalls Tony Lacy of Four Star Sales, the consigner of American Lion.
+“He came in with a little bit of a temperature, which is not unusual for horses shipping a distance, but very soon he was going downhill very rapidly,” recalls Tony Lacy of Four Star Sales, the consignor of American Lion.
 “We called Hagyard [Equine Medical Institute], and Luke Fallon and his staff came out.
 The horse had severe pneumonia, with some really significant side-effects.
 We knew, at that point, we had to get the horse into the hospital.
 He was very ill, very quickly.
 The conversation was no longer will the horse be able to return to the sale.
 It was basically will he make it?”

 Through the aid of many veterinarians and the donations of veterinary workers, American Lion recovered from his illness.
 Breeder and former owner WinStar Farm housed American Lion during recovery.

 American Lion was pensioned from stud duty and gelded, and was retrained for second career through New Vocations, a retirement facility dedicated to the retraining of retired racehorses.